amsantac/diffeR/README.md

 The diffeR R package can be installed from CRAN, the official R packages repository, or from this GitHub repository.

 The official release of the diffeR package can be found on [CRAN](http://cran.r-project.org/package=diffeR).
-To install from CRAN enter the following command line in R (on Windows OS, run R as Administrator):
+To install from CRAN enter the following command line in R:

 ```{r}
 install.packages("diffeR")